drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 	Should grid cell areas be used in the assimilation process?
 "True" or "False".

+.. option:: SaveSatDiagn

+	Should the SatDiagn collection be turned on?
+"True" or "False".
+This setting is useful for some developmental satellite operators, like for CrIS.

 .. option:: HistorySpeciesConcToSave

 	A list of species to save in the SpeciesConc collection.
 At minimum, this should encompass the concentration portion of the state vector and any concentrations needed for observation operators.
 Below is an example: